Travel Accountant (Accountant III)

-This Accountant position is hired to work within the Office of the Governor (OOG), Financial Services Division reporting to the Director of Financial Services.
-Performs moderately complex journey-level accounting work, which includes processing travel vouchers, reconciling centrally billed accounts, reviewing accounts payable documents, and updating travel policies and procedures.
+The Travel Accountant works within the Office of the Governor (OOG), Financial Services Division, and reports to the Director of Financial Services.
+Performs moderately complex (journey-level) accounting work, which includes processing travel vouchers, reconciling centrally billed accounts, and updating travel policies and procedures.
 Interacts with staff, governmental agencies, and the public.
 Develops professional working relationships with internal and external customers.
-Duties are performed under general supervision with limited latitude for initiative and independent judgment.
+Works under general supervision, with limited latitude for the use of initiative and independent judgment.

-- Primary lead person on processing and auditing travel vouchers in accordance with guidelines set forth in Comptroller’s Textravel and OOG’s travel policies and procedures.
+- Assists with processing and auditing travel vouchers in accordance with guidelines set forth in Comptroller’s Textravel and OOG’s travel policies and procedures.

-- Reconciles and processes PCard and travel accounts for OOG
+- Reconciles and processes travel accounts for the OOG.

 - Reviews and updates approved OOG travel policies and procedures.